-[Name] [Title of Dissertation Proposal] [Date of Hearing] [Members Present (list affiliation if not member of the Heller faculty)]

-Action 1) Approved

-- 2) Approved deferred pending minor revisions and chair approval - 3) Action deferred pending major revisions and a second hearing of the full committee - 4) Rejected

-Comments related to Action (if action 2 or 3 is chosen, please specify changes asked for):
+Date of Dissertation Proposal] Hearing] ers Present (list affiliation if not member of the Heller faculty)] Action 1) Approved 2) Approved deferred pending minor revisions and chair approval 3) Rejected Comments related to Action (if action is chosen, please specify changes asked for): Chairperson

-Chairperson

-Committee Chair should attach a list of specific revisions required.
-Failure to complete revisions within six months of the hearing date will result in a second hearing before the full committee.
+^{} Committee Chair should attach a list of specific revisions required.
+Failure to complete revisions within three months of the hearing date will result in a second hearing before the full committee.